 What is the max and min value?

-The limit typically considered to be around 2,147,483,647 (either positive or negative).
+The limit is typically considered to be around 2,147,483,647 (either positive or negative).
 However, this is not an official figure as it is not clearly mentioned in the CSS specs.
-It is based on the fact that the maximum value for a int32 is 2,147,483,647.
+It is based on the fact that the maximum value for an int32 is 2,147,483,647.

 The other problem with the property is that when using third-party plugins and add-ons is that they often go for high values to avoid being overlapped by other elements.

-There is nothing “wrong” with having 999 as a value on one element even if there isn’t 998 other elements which are in 3D space but if you’re looking for better code quality then it is better to respect the property and set a reasonable value.
+There is nothing “wrong” with having 999 as a value on one element even if there aren’t 998 other elements that are in 3D space but if you’re looking for better code quality then it is better to respect the property and set a reasonable value.

-This CSS property has existed for many years so browser support is not something to worry about, it is supported across all major browsers without prefix’s.
+This CSS property has existed for many years so browser support is not something to worry about, it is supported across all major browsers without prefixes.

 z-index not working